danBhentschel/techio-linq-background/markdowns/03_ExtensionMethods/02_extension_parameters.template.md

-# Background: Extension method parameters
+# Extension Methods - Extra parameters

 An extension method can take extra parameters, in addition to an instance of the type that it is extending.
 Here is an example of how this works: